 Jennifer Springsteen is the co-founder of PDX Writers, and a certified facilitator in the Amherst Writers and Artists method.
-She is a finalist for the Tuscon Festival of Books Award for her novel WALLACE FARM, for which is now represented by Joanna MacKenzie of the Nelson Literary Agency.
+She is a finalist for the Tuscon Festival of Books Award for her novel WALLACE FARM, which is now represented by Joanna MacKenzie of the Nelson Literary Agency.
 She is the recipient of two 2018 Regional Arts and Culture Council grants: a Project Grant for her novel in progress, THE WISE SILENCE, and a professional development grant to attend Boston's Muse and Marketplace Literary Conference.
 She received the 2008 Oregon Literary Arts Friends of the Lake Oswego Library William Stafford Fellowship for fiction, and was a 2015 Fishtrap Summer Fellow.
 She co-founded Liars' League PDX, is the editor of VoiceCatcher4, reviews poetry for American Journal of Nursing, and continues to edit and coach writers.
 She is a member of Women’s Fiction Writers Association.
 She is a seminary student at Starr King School for the Ministry in Oakland, California.
 Visit her at www.jenniferspringsteen.com.

 Thea Constantine grew up in LA where she worked as an award winning performer.
 She is a certified AWA facilitator.
 Her short stories have most recently appeared in the Voice Catcher Journal Summer 2014, Watercress Journal, ‘In Focus’, the quarterly magazine of the PEN Cyprus Center and several anthologies including: Where the Roses Smell the Best, and She Holds the Face of the World :10 years of Voice Catcher.
 Her novel STUMPTOWN was published by Over the Edge Books.
 Visit her at www.theaconstantine.com.